fnoquiq/day-time-seconds/README.md

 // 02:00:00
 ```

-`getTotalMilliseconds()`: Get the seconds related to time, converted into milliseconds.
+`getTotalMilliseconds()`: Get the total seconds elapsed since `00:00:00`, converted into milliseconds.

 ```js
 const time = new DayTime(3600);